MarkowskiRafal/MarkowskiRafal/README.md

 #### Tournament management: [Repository](https://github.com/MarkowskiRafal/Tournament-management)

-In college, there was a local computer game competition between several teams with many students participating.
-Everything was done via email, so I thought it would be interesting to create an app that would allow people to organize tournaments.
-I am currently working on such an application, in which users can submit their teams to tournaments organized in computer games.
-An administrator could accept teams and set them against each other and update them with wins and losses until the final rounds.
+In college, there was a local computer game competition between several teams that many students participated in.
+Everything was done via email, so I thought it would be interesting to create an application that would allow organizing such tournaments.
+The administrator would additionally have more permissions to this application, which he could manage.
+He also doesn't have to constantly send many emails to everyone.
+He can add informations directly from the application which are visible to everyone.
+This application allowed me to test and consolidate my programming skills.